 5.1.
 Payments.
-On or about the first Business Day of each calendar month after the start of the Term, Seller shall provide a billing statement to Buyer setting forth the amount owed by Buyer in respect of (a) the Bandwidth Units to be sold during the next Month, and (b) the Bandwidth Units sold during any prior calendar month or Month, to the extent that any payment is due and owing by Buyer in respect of such Bandwidth Unit(s). fstBuyer shall pay for all Bandwidth Units made available whether used or not.
+On or about the first Business Day of each calendar month after the start of the Term, Seller shall provide a billing statement to Buyer setting forth the amount owed by Buyer in respect of (a) the Bandwidth Units to be sold during the next Month, and (b) the Bandwidth Units sold during any prior calendar month or Month, to the extent that any payment is due and owing by Buyer in respect of such Bandwidth Unit(s)[ (other than Premium payments pursuant to Section 5.3)].
+Unless Buyer provides a certificate of resale in respect of Bandwidth Units, the applicable billing statement shall include any Universal Service Fund payments made by Seller in respect thereof.
+Buyer shall pay for all Bandwidth Units made available whether used or not.
 All amounts payable hereunder are due on the Payment Date of the calendar month in which the billing statement is issued.
 All payments hereunder shall be Transferred in immediately available funds to payee on or before the due date in respect thereof.
 Notices and payments shall be sent and made in accordance with Section 12.3 .
 Interest on past due amounts shall accrue at the Default Rate.

-5.2.
 Netting and Setoff.
-If the Parties are required to pay each other any amount on the same Day, then the Parties may discharge their obligations to pay through netting.
+If the Parties owe each other any amount on the same Day, then the Parties may discharge their obligations to pay through netting.
 In which case, the Party, if any, owing the greater amount may pay to the other Party the difference between the amounts owed.
 Each Party reserves to itself all rights, setoffs, counterclaims, combination of accounts, liens and other remedies and defenses which such Party has or may be entitled to (whether by operation of law or otherwise).

+[5.3 Option Payments.
+Premium shall be paid by Option Buyer within two (2) Business Days of receipt of an invoice from Option Seller.
+Upon exercise of an Option, Buyer shall pay the Strike Price to Seller in accordance with Section 5.1.]

 6. Events of Default and Remedies.

 6.1.
 Events of Default.
 An event of default (an “Event of Default”) with respect to a Party (the “Defaulting Party”) shall mean any of the following: